Sidryd/Sidryd/README.md

 Current master's student at 'Statistics and Machine learning' with a bachelor's degree from 'Statistics and Data Analysis' both at Linköping University.
 Works alongside the studies as an analyst for Webropol Sverige AB.
-Have during the studies also worked as a lab assistant in 'Programming in R' and was involved in section work as a class representative and chairman.

 ### Get in contact with me: